Coldstream-Louis/homework7/README.md

-# homework7
+# homework_7
-SI539 Homework 7
+Starter Code for Homework7